Useful Links

 http://urbansurvival.com/week.htm

 • Dr. Bones and Nurse Amy have an excellent blog and podcast in which they share their wealth of knowledge that they have collected from their years in the health care field.
 Dr. Bones is a Medical Doctor and Nurse Amy is Nurse Practitioner.
-Their site is called Doom and Bloom and it is an absolute gold mine of information on taking care of yourself and your family in any type of situation when modern medical assistance isn’t available.
+Their site is called Doom and Bloom and it is an absolute gold mine of information on taking care of yourself and your family in any type of disaster situation when modern medical assistance isn’t available.
 Go to their site at http://www.doomandbloom.net/ .

 • The Survival Podcast has been a very influential web site for many people including myself.
-Jack Spirko has a really unique perspective on for disasters otherwise known as when shit hits the fan (shtf).
+Jack Spirko has a really unique perspective on prepping for disasters otherwise known as when shit hits the fan (shtf).
 He is living a lifestyle of self-sufficiency in which his actions will help him and his family to prosper, regardless of whether disaster/shtf ever occurs.
 His slogan is “Helping You Live the Life You Want, If Times Get Tough, Or Even If They Don’t”.
 In Jack’s daily podcast, he shares information to help others to develop a more self-sufficient lifestyle.
 From gardening in your backyard to choosing the best weapon for self-defence, The Survival Podcast is an excellent source for information and inspiration.
 Here’s the link: http://www.thesurvivalpodcast.com/

 • Another excellent resource for those wanting to prepare for all types of disasters is The Survival Monkey Forums.
 This site was one of the places that David Crawford, also known as Halffast, first released Lights Out a few chapters at a time.
 A word of warning: do a search of the forums before you post a question as your question may have already been addressed and the forum “founding members” or long timers tend to be a little grumpy with new members. http://www.survivalmonkey.com/forum/

-3 comments on “Useful Links
+3 thoughts on “Useful Links

-Hello!
+1. Hello!

 I’m trying to get in touch with the owner/maintainer of this site for a possible review of my books for it.
 I’d be delighted to give any reviewer a premium subscription for free if they could take the time to write and post a review of either Adriansundeaddiary.com or elmoryn.com, or both.
 I would also be interested in perhaps doing a shirt giveaway for AUD.